Top 5 Digital Marketing Tips for Logistics Companies

 Similarly, shipping managers, such as small parcel managers (FedEx, UPS, etc.), LTL (less than truckload) carriers, and freight forwarding companies are a goldmine for customers that ship products.
 As opposed to commercial real estate brokers, however, shipping managers may be less inclined to share potential contacts for fear of earning lower commissions.
 Nonetheless, they are a very good set of contacts to nurture that could lead to a positive introduction.

 Finally, as counterintuitive as it may seem at first glance, building relationships with other 3PL logistics solutions companies can prove to be extremely valuable.
-Most important, choosing companies that aren’t direct competitors is a wise practice.
+Most importantly, choosing companies that aren’t direct competitors is a wise practice.
 For example, if you are a boutique 3PL serving smaller clients, reaching out to other large providers in the local area could offer a synergistic approach.
 Exchanging large prospects for smaller prospects may be enticing for both sides.

-Invest in Your Business and Marketing During Challenging Times
+5. Invest in Your Business and Marketing During Challenging Times

 Finally, it’s important for logistics providers to invest as much as possible during challenging times.
 The reason is simple – most companies flat out will not invest anything extra when times are tough.
 Therefore, whoever does choose to invest during a period where most others are on the sidelines, will have the greatest chance of increased market share both during the challenging economic period and after the economic recovery.
 In essence, by investing when no one else chooses to invest, more momentum is built, and further distance is attained.